wavejumper/boonmee/README.md

 # boonmee

-boonmee is a language server for Clojure that focuses on features relating to host interop suited for IDEs/editor plugins.
+boonmee is a language server for Clojure that focuses on features relating to host interop.

 It is an attempt to bring first-class 'intellisense' to ClojureScript projects.